arahub/MODL-CAIR/README.md

 # MODL-CAIR

+## A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task

 ## Overview

-**A Multi-Operator Deep-Learning Approach to Preserve Visual Integrity in Content-Aware Image Retargeting Task**

 The is the implementation MODL-CAIR that reproduces the proposed image retargeting method described in our manuscript.